Ramon Bagatsing: Corporate and political life

-Plaza Miranda Bombing and as Mayor
+Plaza Miranda bombing; Mayor of Manila

 Bagatsing was one of the survivors of the Plaza Miranda bombing on August 21, 1971, which was at that time considered one of the bloodiest political massacres in Philippine history.
 Nine were killed and almost a hundred more—including Bagatsing—were wounded after two grenades were thrown on the stage by still-unknown assailants.
 The public rally was meant to be Bagatsing's official proclamation as mayoral candidate for Manila of the opposition Liberal Party.
 He was among the three most critically injured, along with Senators Jovito Salonga and Sergio Osmeña, Jr., who nearly lost their lives as they were front and center on the elevated platform, which was the epicenter of the bomb blast.
-Others who were also hurt included prominent Philippine politicians such as Gerardo Roxas, Eva Estrada-Kalaw, Genaro Magsaysay, Ramon Mitra, Eddie Ilarde, Salipada Pendatun, Roberto Oca Jr. and John Osmeña.
+Others who were also hurt included prominent Philippine politicians such as Gerardo Roxas, Eva Estrada-Kalaw, Genaro Magsaysay, Ramon Mitra Jr., Eddie Ilarde, Salipada Pendatun, Roberto Oca Jr. and John Osmeña.

 Bagatsing was briefly clinically dead until he was revived by emergency medical staff in the hospital, being confined for almost three months while undergoing numerous delicate operations.
 Shrapnel fragments damaged Bagatsing's lower abdomen, right arm, and right cheek bone, and Bagatsing's leg was amputated, badly damaging also his abdomen, right cheek bone and right arm.
 His wife, Juanita, was also hurt in the blast, with shrapnel embedding her stomach, thighs, and hands.
 This became a rallying point that galvanized support for their party and their electoral campaign.

 In the 1971 local elections, Bagatsing defeated incumbent Mayor Antonio Villegas for the mayoralty of the City of Manila.
+After winning the mayoralty, he left his congressional seat vacant until Congress was abolished by the declaration of martial law in the Philippines.
 Early in his fifteen-year term, he established the first Barangay Bureau in the Philippines, creating the blueprint for the barangay (village) system as the basic socio-political unit for Manila.
 This was quickly replicated by the national government and still survives to this day.
 He also set up the Manila Youth Bureau and the Tourism Office of Manila, which was a first for any local government.

 Bagatsing then spearheaded the awarding of land titles to many of the city's indigent landless families, further endearing him to the poor, who were all grateful and glad to have the achievement of finally owning the land of their homes.
 He also established several multi-sectoral cooperatives especially benefiting the vendors in the city's public markets, providing vital financial assistance and livelihood opportunities for Manila's less fortunate citizens.